JoeyStrandnes/Applied-IoT-1DT305/README.md

 #### 1: The Things Network: Payload Format

 LoRa physical is limited to byte size packets of data, the ADC measurements of the ESP32 are 12-bit witch results in an actual memory allocation of 2 bytes (16-bit).
 The LOPY4 "splits" the data into two bytes and send them one after another.
-The "Payload Formatter" allows us to format the incoming data, in this case it is stick thing data back into one 16-bit variable.
-Below is the code snippet used to stitch the two bytes together and output it as one variable called "Temperature", the value is divided by 10 to compensate for the times 10 multiplication in the LOPY4.This is done to get 1 decimal of accuracy.
+The "Payload Formatter" allows us to format the incoming data, in this case it is stitching data back into one 16-bit variable.
+Below is the code that is used to stitch the two bytes together and output it as one variable called "Temperature", the value is divided by 10 to compensate for the times 10 multiplication in the LOPY4.This is done to get 1 decimal of accuracy.

 ```js
 function Decoder(bytes, port) {